MegaBitmap/UDPBD-for-XEBP/README.md

 The password is at the bottom of `xebplus_xmas_showcase.rar\Distribution License.txt`.
 Extract the RAR then copy the `XEBPLUS` folder to the root of your MBR FAT32 or MBR exFAT USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
 Note that if you are using an MBR exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
-3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
+3. (optional) Configure your PS2 exploit of choice to autostart XEB+.
 4. Download the latest version of this plugin from the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).
 Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
 5. Extract the UDPBD Sync app or List Builder script to somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).